FXdmz/MovieLabs-Creator/replit.md

 ## Overview

-ME-DMZ Ontology Builder is a web application for creating and exporting MovieLabs Ontology for Media Creation (OMC) compliant JSON documents.
+ME-DMZ Ontology Builder is a web application for creating and exporting MovieLabs Ontology for Media Creation (OMC) compliant documents in both JSON and RDF/TTL (Turtle) formats.
 The application provides a visual form-based interface for building complex media production ontology entities (such as Creative Works, Assets, Characters, etc.) and validates them against the official OMC-JSON Schema v2.8.

 The tool is designed for media production professionals who need to create standardized metadata that follows the MovieLabs OMC specification, enabling interoperability across production workflows.